profwhitwu/CIS129Week7Homework/README.md

 5. Write an extension method to check if an int is even.
 If it is, return true.
 Call this `IsIntEven` and place in the `ExtensionMethodsHomework` class.

 6. Write a method to calculate income taxes.
 The first parameter should contain taxable income, and the 2nd should be the percentage of income to be withheld.
 Make a third optional parameter for additional taxes to withhold (should be 0 by default).
 Add the 2nd and third params to make the final percentage of income to withhold and use that to calculate the amount of taxes in dollars to return.
 Call this method `CalculateIncomeTaxes` and place in the `MethodsHomework` class.

+7. Write an overloaded version of your `CombineStrings` method to take 3 strings as parameters, then concatenate them as one result.
+They should be concatenated in the same order as they appear in the parameters.